-Full disclosure I had prior coding experience from web development, but am a new to 3D modeling in general.
+Full disclosure – I had prior coding experience from web development, but was new to both tools and 3D modeling in general, before diving in.

 1. Watch Tutorials